rixx/books.rixx.de/data/reviews/patrick-rothfuss/the-name-of-the-wind/index.md

   rating: 4
 ---

 I really liked this book … at first - it hit all the sweet spots for me.
-Brilliant language, not-too-overbearing fantasy setting, believable characters, good pacing and narration (and a bit of training in the $arts).
+Flowery language, not-too-overbearing fantasy setting, believable characters, good pacing and narration (and training in the $arts).

 Kvothe is a terrible Mary Sue even when he's making mistakes.
 Though of course that's easy to hit, when you write an author stand-in as protagonist.
 At the same time, this is very much a male nerd power fantasy.
 I still enjoyed the book